zopefoundation/zope.testbrowser/README.txt

 -------

 As you can see, the `contents` of the browser does not return any HTTP headers.
-The headers are accessible via a separate attribute, which is an ``httplib.HTTPMessage`` instance:
+The headers are accessible via a separate attribute, which is an ``httplib.HTTPMessage`` instance (httplib is a part of Python's standard library):

     >>> browser.open('http://localhost/@@/testbrowser/simple.html')
     >>> browser.headers